breakthatbass/arraymaker/README.md

 ```
 The ```algorithm.c``` file is your file that has the algorithm in it.

-At this moment, however, the program is not finished.
-It is still somewhat useable.
+At this moment, however, the program is not finished but it is still somewhat useable.
 The ```create``` command is fully usable but the ```load``` command is only partially built.

 Right now, the ```load``` command can be used like this: